- Booking info

 Depending on pace and conditions on the mountain (for example, snow or no snow), it takes between 3-4 hours to make it all the way back down the mountain to Heyang village.
 Our driver will be waiting for us in the village to drive us back to Dali Old Town.

-Important notice: Snow is common at elevations over 3000 metres (9,850 feet) from November through May, so please remember to dress accordingly.
-Proper hiking boots, a warm jacket, warm socks and walking sticks are recommended.
+Important notice – winter weather: Snow is common at elevations over 3000 metres (9,850 feet) from November through April and windchill temperatures can dip below freezing (celsius).
+Proper hiking boots, light weight, warm clothing made of wool or synthetic fibres (no cotton), as well as walking sticks are highly recommended.
 If needed, gators can be rented for 20 RMB.

 Are you planning far ahead but your favorite trip is not on our schedule at the time you’re coming to China?
 Are you an indepentdant traveler that wants to keep the costs as low as possible?
 Just let us know your favorite trip and starting date at least 6 weeks in advance and we will add your trip to our hiking agenda.
 As soon as we have 6 people joining the trip we are good to go!